d12frosted/elpa-mirror/gnu/corfu-readme.txt

   │   ;; `completion-at-point' is often bound to M-TAB.
   │   (tab-always-indent 'complete)
   │
   │   ;; Emacs 30 and newer: Disable Ispell completion function.
-As an alternative, │   ;; try `cape-dict'.
+  │   ;; Try `cape-dict' as an alternative.
   │   (text-mode-ispell-word-completion nil)
   │
-  │   ;; Emacs 28 and newer: Hide commands in M-x which do not apply to the current │   ;; mode.
-Corfu commands are hidden, since they are not used via M-x.
-This │   ;; setting is useful beyond Corfu.
+  │   ;; Hide commands in M-x which do not apply to the current mode.
+Corfu │   ;; commands are hidden, since they are not used via M-x.
+This setting is │   ;; useful beyond Corfu.
   │   (read-extended-command-predicate #'command-completion-default-include-p))
   └────